shirokuroten/writesup/cyberdefenders/threat_intel/lespion.md

 | Completed | 2026/04/29 |

 ## Scenario
-A client network was compromised and brought offline.<br>
+A client network was compromised and brought offline.<br><br>
-The task is to investigate the incident and determine the attacker's identity.<br>
+The task is to investigate the incident and determine the attacker's identity.<br><br>

-Incident responders and digital forensic investigators are currently on the scene and have conducted a preliminary investigation.<br>
+Incident responders and digital forensic investigators are currently on the scene and have conducted a preliminary investigation.<br><br>
-Their findings show that the attack originated from a single user account, probably, an insider. <br>
+Their findings show that the attack originated from a single user account, probably, an insider. <br><br>
 Investigate the incident, find the insider, and uncover the attack actions.